Protect apps with Microsoft Defender for Cloud Apps Conditional Access App Control

 Session and access controls can be applied to any interactive single sign-on, using the SAML 2.0 authentication protocol or, if you are using Azure AD, the Open ID Connect authentication protocol as well.
 Furthermore, if your apps are configured with Azure AD, you can also apply these controls to apps hosted on-premises configured with the Azure AD App Proxy.
 In addition, access controls can be applied to native mobile and desktop client apps.

-Cloud App Security identifies Apps using information available in its Cloud App Catalog.
+Defender for Cloud Apps identifies Apps using information available in its Cloud App Catalog.
 Some organizations and users customize apps by adding plugins.
 However, in order for session controls to work correctly with these plugins, the associated custom domains must be added to the respective app in the catalog.

 The Authenticator app, among other native client app sign-in flows, uses a non-interactive sign-in flow and cannot be used with access controls.